 Now, let’s learn how to draw a dog in motion.
 This may look difficult, but in fact is very easy, as you’ll see below.

-Draw three ellipses in the same position as on this picture.
+Draw three ellipses in the same position as in this picture.

-One represents dog’s head, the middle one is the body (belly) and the third one is the back.
+One represents the dog’s head, the middle one is the body (belly), and the third one is in the back.

-Size and position of these here ellipses will determine the size of your drawing.
-If this is your first cartoon dog drawing, then I recommend drawing them the same or very similar as on this picture.
+The size and position of these here ellipses will determine the size of your drawing.
+If this is your first cartoon dog drawing, then I recommend drawing them the same or very similar as in this picture.

-Join the ellipses by slightly curved lines.
-Notice that space between the joining lines is different.
+Join the ellipses with slightly curved lines.
+Notice that the space between the joining lines is different.
 The neck space is thinner, and the body space is thicker.

 Draw the muzzle (mouth) part with the tongue out.
 Draw the ears.